-BNA is managed by a Board of Directors consisting of a President, a Vice President and ten Directors; all of them are native Argentine citizens, by option or naturalized, having exercised their citizenship for a minimum period of ten years (Charter Art.
+The Board of Directors of BNA consists of a President, a Vice President and ten Directors; all of them are native Argentine citizens, by option or naturalized, having exercised their citizenship for a minimum period of ten years (Charter Art.
 9°).
 The President, Vice President and Directors are appointed by the National Executive Branch and remain four years in office, with the possibility of being reappointed (Charter Art.
 10°).

 The President of the Board of Directors is the legal representative of the Institution.
-He shall observe the fulfillment of the provisions of this Charter and other regulatory and legal provisions, the execution of which is under control of the Bank.
-He is authorized to act in, and resolve all those matters not expressly reserved to the decision of the Board of Directors (Charter Art.
+He shall observe the fulfillment of the provisions of this Charter and other regulatory and legal provisions, the execution of which pertains to the Bank.
+The President is authorized to act in, and resolve all those matters not expressly reserved to the decision of the Board of Directors (Charter Art.
 14°).